khaudio/creature_adventures/Rules.md

 ## **Sigil of Power**

-The `Sigil of Power` gives three temporary `Attribute Points` to the player who holds it that can be redistributed at will once per turn, if desired; however, if the creature's HP is empty, points gained by `Sigils` may not be added or removed until the creature is revived.
+The `Sigil of Power` gives three temporary `Attack` points to the player who holds it that can be redistributed at will once per turn, if desired.

-For example, a player may add three `Attack` points to a single creature, and on the next turn, move two of those three points to another creature's `Defense`.

 ## **Sigil of Speed**

-The `Sigil of Speed` allows a player to attack first.
-If defending, the player may strike first.
-If attacking, the player with the sigil may execute two attacks in a row before the defending player may respond.
+The `Sigil of Speed` allows a player to attack first in battle.
+Essentially, the player with this `Sigil` receives one free hit to open the battle.
+Afterward, battle continues normally (simultaneous actions).

 ## **Sigil of Wisdom**